Skip to section

 - Investment Operations Analyst

-The programme is structured so that essential foundational knowledge is provided in the early stages and this can be built on during the learning that will take place in the workplace.
+It is structured so that essential foundational knowledge is provided in the early stages and this can be built on during the learning that will take place in the workplace.

 The programme comprises a number of courses that are undertaken through a blend of University attendance and work based learning.
 Attendance at University will normally be one day per week.
 Although each course has specific learning objectives, the learning and work-based project work associated with each course is tailored to meet each student's individual work context.